-Locking the hob will NOT affect the ovens; they can still be used
+Locking the hob will NOT affect the oven; it can still be used.

 To unlock the hob, simultaneously turn the two left-hand controls counter-clockwise and hold until the symbol disappears from the centre of the hob control display.